Appendix B: Vitamin B12 and Vitamin D

 If you have developed any of the emotional or mental symptoms mentioned above, especially combined with chronic fatigue, vitamin B12 deficiency could be contributing.
 This is especially true if you also have other symptoms that this deficiency can cause, including neuropathy, weakness and difficulty with balance or walking.
 On the other hand, these symptoms can also be associated with HIV itself, with hypothyroidism or with advanced cases of syphilis called neurosyphilis.
 A thorough workup for all potential diagnoses is key to determining the cause.

-Talk to your doctor before starting any new supplement to make sure it is safe for you.
+Talk to your healthcare provider before starting any new supplement to make sure it is safe for you.
 Some people will see improvements after a few days of taking vitamin B12 and may do well taking it in a tablet or lozenge that goes under the tongue.
 Others will need several months to see results and may need nasal gel or injections for the best improvements.
-For many people, supplementation has been an important part of an approach to resolving mental and emotional problems.

 Vitamin D